-Complete and valid CBS application on file with WSAC High school graduation with a 2.0 or higher GPA That a student has enrolled and attended college within one year of high school graduation Within 5-year eligibility window Within 12 quarter or 8 semester usage limit Outstanding repayments No felony conviction before high school graduation WASFA filer
+Complete and valid CBS application on file with WSAC High school graduation with a 2.0 or higher GPA That a student has enrolled and attended college within one year of high school graduation Within 5-year eligibility window - please be aware that the cruncher does not update the end of the 5-year eligibility until after the Fall term.
+The 5-year eligibility ends with the summer term and may require you to manually review students prior to awarding.
+Within 12 quarter or 8 semester usage limit Outstanding repayments No felony conviction before high school graduation WASFA filer

-The campus determines all other eligibility criteria, such as residency, income, need, enrollment, etc.
+The campus determines all other eligibility criteria, such as residency, income, need, enrollment, etc. $\frac{1}{2}$